 Once you’ve given a sense of yourself and why you want to live in this house, you can get down to explaining your offer.
 Be honest and respectful as you give context.

-If you think your bid is low, no need to dance around it.
-You could explain that the house is your dream home but it’s at the top of your price range, and that you respectfully ask the seller to consider your offer.
+If you’re living in a time of bidding wars and your offer isn’t the highest, there’s no need to dance around it.
+You could explain that the house is your dream home, but it’s at the top of your price range and that you respectfully ask the seller to consider your offer.

 7. Let Them Know You Are Serious

 Selling a home is a lot of work.
-Sellers only want to entertain offers that are serious.
-The last thing they want on their hands is a buyer who slows down the process and might not even make it through closing.
+The last thing sellers want on their hands is a buyer who slows down the process and might not even make it through closing.